-Teresa Klatzer
+Dr Teresa Klatzer

-Bayesian computation and ML in imaging science.
+Bayesian computation and AI in imaging science.

 Edinburgh, UK.